JayJohnson1/dev-notes/wp-wordmove-tips.md

 # Using Wordmove

 ### Create a database and subdomain on your host
-* go to the cpanel in Hostmonster and navigate to the Subdomains icon
+* in your browser, go to the cpanel in Hostmonster.com and navigate to the Subdomains icon
 * create a subdomain (first.jayevanjohnson.com) and note the absolute path (/home6/jayevanj/public_html/first)
 * go to the cpanel in Hostmonster and navigate to the MySQL Databases
 * create a database called "jayevanj_first", user: "jayevanj_admin", password: "p@ssword" and enable privileges

 ### Create a Movefile
-* change directories into your WordPress root folder
+* in Term, change directories into your WordPress root folder
 ```
 $ cd vvv/vagrant-local/www/first-wp-site
 ```